Best Buy food and drink

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Fill your trolley with the tastiest best value food and drink, using our round up of the products that have topped our taste tests.
+Fill your trolley with the tastiest, best-value food and drink, using our round-up of the products that have topped our taste tests.

-Our expert taste tests of supermarket foods and well-known brands have unearthed the tastiest products, from essentials such as ground coffee and Greek yoghurt, to luxuries such as the best Champagne, prosecco and smoked salmon.
+Our expert taste tests of supermarket foods and well-known brands have unearthed the tastiest products – from everyday items, such as ground coffee and Greek yoghurt, through to luxuries, such as Champagne, prosecco and smoked salmon.

 The results are often surprising.
-Sometimes supermarket own labels beat well-known brands, and we find cheap products that taste better than more expensive rivals, which means you could save money each year with a simple swap.
+Sometimes supermarket-own labels beat well-known brands.
+And we've found cheap products that taste better than more expensive rivals, which means you could save money with a simple swap.

 We publish the full results of our taste tests in Which? magazine and highlight the best products in this online guide.
-Which? members can log in now to see our gallery of taste test winners.
+Which? members can log in now to see our gallery of taste-test winners.

-If you're not a member, discover the benefits with a £1 Which? trial and get instant access to our taste test recommendations as well as all our online product reviews and advice.
+If you're not a member, discover the benefits with a £1 Which? trial and get instant access to our taste-test recommendations, as well as all our online product reviews and advice.